huhanwj/RT-WIFI-CSI/README.md

 Do NOT put the folder under some folder with space in its name like *Untitled folder*, it will result in a **make error** during the `sudo make modules_install`.

-If you find that `uname -r` does not give `5.4.0-CSI`, then you can modify `/etc/default/grub` and deactivate `GRUB_HIDDEN_TIMEOUT=0` by commenting it.
+If you find that `uname -r` does not give `5.4.0-Hybrid`, then you can modify `/etc/default/grub` and deactivate `GRUB_HIDDEN_TIMEOUT=0` by commenting it or if there is no `GRUB_HIDDEN_TIMEOUT=0`, just change `GRUB_TIMEOUT` to -1.
 Then run `sudo upgrade-grub` to update the grub and reboot the system.
 You can see the grub menu and select advanced options for ubuntu and select our customized kernel.

+If you encounter the error stating

+`make[1]: *** No rule to make target 'debian/canonical-certs.pem', needed by 'certs/x509_certificate_list'.
+Stop.`,

+you need to modify `.config` file.

+In your kernel configuration file you will find this line:

+`CONFIG_SYSTEM_TRUSTED_KEYS="debian/canonical-certs.pem"`

+Change it to this:

+`CONFIG_SYSTEM_TRUSTED_KEYS=""`

+**IMPORTANT**: Disable Secure Boot before installing the kernel.

+**Know Issues**: An unknown issue will cause boot failure in Lenovo ThinkCentre M920q (i5-9500T) (Possibly due to Lenovo BIOS or Intel microcode issue, both tested under the newest version).